 If you don't have the information to hand, you can ask me a quick question about your family history research problem and I'll advise whether I can access relevant records for a search.
 I'll let you know if I need any further information or copies of documents before I can provide a quote for a search.

 Please bear in mind I am a professional researcher, so I don't offer a free look-up service.

 I regret that I am unable to respond to enquiries for general information.

-I have also assisted several authors, working on topics as diverse as WW2 prisoner of war escape attempts; tracing a 19thC clockmaker working in London (for a county history); WW2 RAF squadron logs and diaries; and researching a family who left London to run a business in a neighbouring county.
-In 2012, I produced a handlist of useful resources for the Crime Writers’ Association.
+I have also undertaken documentary research for authors, working on topics as diverse as WW2 prisoner-of-war escape attempts; tracing a 19thC clockmaker working in London (for a county history); WW2 Royal Air Force squadron logs and diaries; and researching a London family who left to run a business in a neighbouring county.
+In 2012, I produced a handlist of useful research resources for the Crime Writers’ Association.

 Coming from overseas to find your roots in England?
-I can help you get the most from your visit, use your time efficiently and ensure you visit the correct archive to view the records you need to research your family history.
+I can help you get the most from your stay.
+Pre-visit planning helps use your time efficiently and ensures you visit the correct archive to view the records you need to research your family history.